MicrosoftDocs/win32/desktop-src/Rsm/duplicate-copies-of-media.md

 ---
-Description: 'Although Removable Storage Manager tries to uniquely identify each cartridge that it manages, it also handles media duplicates.' ms.assetid: '508e2642-67a1-46f0-9488-0071a72ddf46'
+Description: Although Removable Storage Manager tries to uniquely identify each cartridge that it manages, it also handles media duplicates. ms.assetid: 508e2642-67a1-46f0-9488-0071a72ddf46
-title: Duplicate Copies of Media
+title: Duplicate Copies of Media ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Duplicate Copies of Media